Blendify/blender-manual/trunk/blender_docs/manual/editors/preferences/file_paths.rst

 By setting a user script path in the preferences an additional directory is used.
 This can be used to store your own scripts and add-ons independently of the current Blender version.

-You will need to create specific subfolders in this path which match the structure of the ``scripts`` folder found in Blender's installation directory.
+You will need to create specific sub-folders in this path which match the structure of the ``scripts`` folder found in Blender's installation directory.

 The following subdirectories will be used when present: